nehatambatinfy/scrape-website/README.md

 # Introduction

-Puppeteer is a Node.js library for automating, testing and scraping web pages on top of the Chrome DevTools Protocol.
+Puppeteer is a Node.js library created by Google for automating, testing and scraping web pages on top of the Chrome DevTools Protocol.

 # What is Scraping and why it is needed ?